-I asked "do you only buy beauty products that are labeled gluten free?".
-The two answer selections were:
+"Do you only buy beauty products that are labeled gluten free?"

-For those who answered "yes, always" to whether or not they only used gluten free beauty products, I then asked them if they noticed symptoms when they do not use gluten free products.
-This is what you said:
+For those who answered "yes, always" to the poll above, I continued to asked if they noticed any symptoms when they don't use gluten free products.

 Yes - especially with hair products!
 Brings out horrible DH all over my scalp!